tenstorrent/tt-metal/models/demos/wormhole/stable_diffusion/README.md

 # Stable_diffusion Model

+> [!CAUTION]
+>
+> This model does not currently work on N300 Wormhole cards.
+We have an active [issue](https://github.com/tenstorrent/tt-metal/issues/7560) to resolve this.

 ## Introduction
 Stable Diffusion is a latent text-to-image diffusion model capable of generating photo-realistic images given any text input.